rajesh0075/virtual-paint/README.md

 # virtual-paint
-this is a virtual paint for final year project.
+this is a virtual paint.